kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 # subdaily<a name="module6"></a>

+**Updated March 25, 2023**

+I have implemented user-defined spline outlier criteria.
+They are both in meters and can be different for the two phases of data analysis (spline_outlier1 and spline_outlier2)

+And plots all come to the screen at the same time - got tired of having them come up twice!

 **Updated March 14, 2023**

 <code>rhdot</code> is now the default behavior.
 You can turn it off by setting it to False.